 It’s hard to plan your future when the ghosts of the past won’t leave you alone…

-Set against a backdrop of London and Ghana, Marie-Claire Amuah has produced an unforgettable exploration of intergenerational trauma.
+Set against a backdrop of London and Ghana, Marie-Claire Amuah’s remarkable debut is an unforgettable exploration of intergenerational trauma.
 Brimming with compassion, One for Sorrow, Two for Joy offers both a sensitive portrayal of the ripple effects of domestic violence, and a defiant story of friendship, resilience and hope.

 'Brilliant.
 I loved it!
 One for Sorrow, Two for Joy is a rollercoaster of emotions throughout.
 I loved how the writing grew as Stella did.
 From the jump I felt invested and protective of Stella and all the Stellas out there!
 I got lost in it and couldn't put it down.
 Here’s to resilience and friendship!'